 In many climates, the best time to plant grass seed is in the autumn.
-The still-warm soil encourages optimum root growth, while the cooler air temperatures discourage excessive top growth.
+The still-warm soil of late August, September, October, or November encourages optimum root growth, while the cooling air temperatures discourage excessive top growth.
 This is perfect for establishing lawn grasses and promoting extensive root growth.
 It also makes the turf more resistant to drought and better able to access nutrients in the soil.
 In addition, in most regions, fall also brings increased amounts of rainfall.
 This means you won’t have to lug out the hose and sprinkler as often.

 It’s time to plant grass seed in the fall when nighttime temperatures drop down to about 60 degrees F. Keep an eye on the forecast.
 Opt for sowing grass seed when there’s a day or two of rain predicted.

 Planting grass seed in spring

 Spring is another great time to seed the lawn.
 It’s particularly good if you live where springs are long and cool.
 For spring planting, it’s absolutely essential that you continue to regularly water the seed and the sprouted grass through the remainder of the spring, summer, and well into the fall.
 Establishment failures are often connected to improper watering.
 Early summer is another possible time, but you’ll need to water more often.

 How often to water grass seed after planting

 Water newly planted grass seed daily if the weather is over 80 degrees F. Every other day is a good watering schedule if temperatures are cooler.
 Prior to germination, wet the top inch or so of soil.
 But, once the grass seed germinates and begins to grow, reduce the frequency of irrigation but water more deeply.
 Once your new grass is about two inches tall, reduce your watering schedule to once or twice a week, but water until the ground is wet down to a depth of about three inches.